Jamernacht99/Jamernacht99/README.md

 - Hi, I’m @Jamernacht99, James L.
 - I’m interested in learning more about programming and database management.
-- I’m currently studying Cyber Security in CECH at U.C.
+- I’m currently studying Cyber Security in the CECH at U.C.
 - This is collection of class projects that I've migrated over for reference.
 - My school email is lamjs@mail.uc.edu.